virtu/bitcoin-dev/README.md

 The flake uses `llvm`/`clang` to compile the code, and includes the following Bitcoin Core
 dependencies:
- - autoconf
- - automake
- - bison
- - boost
- - git
- - libevent
- - libtool
+ - cmake
  - pkg-config
- - protobuf
  - python3
- - zeromq
- - db48
+ - libevent
- - openssl
+ - boost
  - sqlite
+ - git
  - libsystemtap (for tracepoint support)

 The flake also includes the following non-Bitcoin Core dependencies: